oripress/ContentDisentanglement/README.md

 The network consists of two autoencoders, a decoder, and a discriminator.
-Given an image of a person with glasses, we use one encoder to encode all of the information about the person exluding their glasses, and one encoder to encode the information about their glasses.
+Given an image of a person with glasses, we use one encoder to encode all of the information about the person excluding their glasses, and one encoder to encode the information about their glasses.
 Given an image of a person without glasses, we encode using the "non-glasses" encoder, and instead of using the "glasses" encoder, we set the values of the latent space that correspond to "glasses" to 0.
 We can then feed images of people with and without glasses to the same decoder.
 We use a discriminator to force the "non-glasses" encoder to not encode any information about the glasses.

 We can then transfer one person's glasses to many different people.
 In the image below, the glasses from the people in